airadier/rancher-psp-webinar/README.md

   Warning  FailedCreate  2s (x12 over 13s)  replicaset-controller  Error creating: pods "privileged-deploy-7569b9969d-" is forbidden: unable to validate against any pod security policy: [spec.securityContext.hostNetwork: Invalid value: true: Host network is not allowed to be used spec.securityContext.hostPID: Invalid value: true: Host PID is not allowed to be used spec.containers[0].securityContext.privileged: Invalid value: true: Privileged containers are not allowed]
 ```

+We can see that in Rancher UI under the cluster Workload section

 No existing PSPs allow for "hostPID", "hostNetwork" or "privileged"

 Let's remove the pods before moving on: